Hair Clippers Not Cutting Well – Effective Remedies

 Checking For Obstructions

-Just because you are oiling and washing your clippers at the end of every use it doesn’t mean that your blades won’t wear.
+Just because you are oiling and washing your clippers at the end of every user doesn’t mean that your blades won’t wear.

 Yes, they will wear more slowly, but they will eventually reach the point where they will become completely dull.
 That aside, regular cleaning won’t also prevent build-ups.

 If you have noticed there are probably two big screw heads right on the front of your clippers.
 Removing these two screws will give you access to the blade, spring, and hinges.

 After many uses, it is possible for hair, dirt, and other debris to enter this area.
 If your motor sounds like it is running at full power, but your blades still aren’t cutting it could be that something in this area has them obstructed.
 Remove the cover and make sure that this area is free of dirt and debris.

 The springs or hinges are vital components of any set of clippers.
 Their specific job is to help transfer tension by offering an easier and more pleasurable cutting experience.

 However, the only way that it can do this is if the springs are perfectly balanced.
 If one side gets out of whack, which isn’t all that uncommon, it is going to cause the blade to get stuck.